 AMD originally suggested the process change from 14nm to 12nm would yield a 10% performance boost on its own, but clockspeed bumps and second-gen Precision Boost mean the 2700X shows a 17% boost over the 1800X and the 2600X is 12% faster than the 1600X.

 Update April 29, 2018: AMD have really nailed it.
-The launch of the original Ryzen processors wasn’t the smoothest, with memory compatibility issues and the missing mainstream Ryzen 5 range, but this time around the second-gen release looks like it’s going without a hitch.
+The launch of the original Ryzen processors wasn’t the smoothest, with memory compatibility issues and the missing mainstream Ryzen 5 range, but this time around the second-gen release looks like it’s gone without a hitch.

 The new chips we’ve tested are markedly better than the first-gen processors, showing how AMD have listened to the feedback and made tangible improvements to their design.
 The 2700X is a fantastic octa-core CPU, faster than the best of last year’s AM4 processors, the 1800X, and hugely cheaper too.
 It also makes the more expensive Intel Core i7 8700K redundant too, which is quite a feat.